One (U2 song): Legacy

 "One" has frequently appeared on lists of the greatest songs.
 In 2004, Rolling Stone placed the song at number 36 on its list of the "500 Greatest Songs of All Time", making it the highest-ranked U2 song; it remained in that position on the magazine's 2010 version of the list, but was re-ranked to 62nd on the 2021 version.
 In 2003, a special edition issue of Q, titled "1001 Best Songs Ever", named "One" the greatest song of all-time.
 VH1 ranked the song second on its list of "Greatest Songs of the 90s", and voters in an April 2006 poll on VH1 named the song as having the UK's number-one lyric: "One life, with each other, sisters, brothers".
 In 2005, Blender ranked the song at number four on its list of "The 500 Greatest Songs Since You Were Born".
 The following year, readers of Q voted "One" the fifth-greatest song in history.
 The song subsequently appeared as one of seven U2 songs in the 2006 music reference book 1001 Songs: The Great Songs of All Time and the Artists, Stories, and Secrets.
 It is included in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

 On 31 December 2006, "One" was announced by BBC Radio 1 to be the thirty-fifth highest-selling single of 2006 in the UK.
 The collaboration was also nominated for the Grammy Award for Best Pop Collaboration with Vocals in December 2006.

 In late 2006, a Bank of America employee sang "One" with lyrics modified to refer to the Bank of America and MBNA merger.
 The video subsequently became an Internet phenomenon.
 Universal Music Group, the copyright owner of the song, posted a cease and desist letter directed at Bank of America in the comments section of Stereogum, one of the blogs that posted the video.

+In 2023, an alternate version of the song was released as the second single from the album Songs of Surrender.